 Sister Katherine Francis French

 Sister Katherine Francis French is a native of Perth Amboy, New Jersey.
-Currently, she ministers as a freelance adult religious education presenter in parishes in the Diocese of Charlotte, North Carolina.
+Currently, she ministers as a parish volunteer and as a freelancer for adult workshops in the Lexington, North Carolina, area.

 Sister Katherine Francis entered the Congregation on September 14, 1969, after what she said was a “long struggle to find my life’s purpose.”